cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

     }

 Connect the button and the action:

 ![](simpletableview/remove.png)

-Now, you have a fully functional application.
+Now, you have a fully functioning application!

 ### Source

 You can download the archive of this project [here](files/SimpleTableView.zip).